fdb/slarg-website/events/2022-10-13-jewellery-matter-time-hard-data-soft-stories.md

 .

-*Irma Földenyi is a designer and researcher at Sint Lucas Antwerpen.*
+*Irma Földényi is a Rotterdam based designer, currently a researcher at Sint Lucas Antwerpen and guest teacher at Linking Bodies - Jewellery Department at the Gerrit Rietveld Academy in Amsterdam.*

 *Saskia Van der Gucht is a visual artist, teacher and researcher at Sint Lucas Antwerpen.*